-In March 1890, the Tenders for the supplying of the Fire Brigade requisites were opened and it was decided to accept that of Messrs Shand, Mason & Co, London amounting to £42 10s.
-Messrs Morris & Son won the contract to supply the Blaina Fire Brigade with their Uniforms.
+In March 1890, the tenders for the supplying of the Volunteer Fire Brigade requisites were opened and it was decided to accept that of Messrs Shand, Mason & Co, London amounting to £42.
+10s.
+0d.
+Messrs Morris & Son won the contract to supply their uniforms.

-On Tuesday evening, 22nd April 1890, the Fire Brigades first drill came to test their efficiency when the mock alarm came from the Board School, Blaina.
-Within ten minutes the men were dressed in their uniforms and on the ground, minutes later they were at the school watched by many on-lookers, the Brigade afterwards marched through the town to the Blaina Inn where they were entertained to dinner by the Nantyglo and Blaina Local Board.
+On Tuesday evening, 22nd April 1890, the Volunteer Fire Brigade’s first drill came to test their efficiency when the mock alarm came from the Board School at Blaina.
+Within ten minutes the men were dressed in their uniforms and on the ground, minutes later they were at the school watched by many on-lookers, the brigade afterwards marched through the town to the Blaina Inn where they were entertained to dinner by the Nantyglo and Blaina Local Board.

 On Saturday 13th September 1890, the Volunteer Fire Brigade had its first official group photograph taken.

-On Thursday 15th January 1891 the Nantyglo and Blaina Volunteer Fire Brigade attended to a Fire alarm at the John Lancaster Offices, Blaina.
-The fire was lit for the purpose of testing the promptness of the Brigade.
-The Brigade were soon on the spot with their Hose, Reel and Fire Escape and the blaze was soon put out.
-It only took 30 minutes from the time the alarm was raised to the time it was extinguished.
-It was reported hundreds of people were present to view the spectacle.
+On Thursday 15th January 1891 the Volunteer Fire Brigade attended to a fire alarm at the John Lancaster Offices, Blaina.
+The fire was lit for the purpose of testing the promptness of the brigade.
+The brigade were soon on the spot with their hose, reel and fire escape and the blaze was soon put out.
+It was reported that the whole exercise only took 30 minutes from the time the alarm was raised to the time it was extinguished.
+It was also reported that hundreds of people were present to view the spectacle.

 The Blowing of the Blaina Pit Hooters.

-On Tuesday 17th February 1891, at 9.00pm in the evening there was panic in the town of Abertillery and Cwmtillery when the drone of the pit-hooters were heard echoing through the valley.
-Fearing a disaster had occurred in one of the collieries, Roseheyworth, Cwmtillery, or the Penybont, hundreds of people took to the streets in panic.
+On Tuesday 17th February 1891, at 9.00pm in the evening, there was panic in the town of Abertillery and also Cwmtillery when the drone of the pit-hooters were heard echoing through the valley.
+Fearing a disaster had occurred in one of the collieries, Rose Heyworth, Cwmtillery, or the Penybont Tillery, hundreds of people took to the streets in panic.
 News spread that a disaster had occurred at Cwmtillery Colliery, it was reported that many aged women with husbands and sons working in the mines fell ill with worry and anxiety and was incapacitated with fright.
 People made their way up the valley to the pit, fortunately, only to find nothing was wrong, it had been a false alarm and to their amazement told that no pit in this area had sounded their hooters!
-It was later made clear that what the people had heard that night was the Blaina collieries hooters being blown to summon the Blaina Fire Brigade to a fire-drill and that particular night the wind had eased and the valley was silent, the Blaina hooters could be heard all the way down through to Abertillery.
+It was later made clear that what the people had heard that night was the Blaina collieries hooters being blown to summon the Blaina Volunteer Fire Brigade to a fire-drill and that particular night the wind had eased and the valley was silent, the Blaina hooters could be heard all the way down through the valley to Abertillery.

-On Wednesday 18th February 1891 the Nantyglo and Blaina Fire Brigade were entertained by Mr John Dakers and other members of the Board to a supper at the Queens Hotel, Blaina.
+On Wednesday 18th February 1891 the Volunteer Fire Brigade were entertained by Mr John Dakers and other members of the local board to a supper at the Queens Hotel, Blaina.

-On Thursday 25th June 1891 a meeting of the Nantyglo and Blaina Local Board was held at the Boards Offices.
+On Thursday 25th June 1891 a meeting of the Nantyglo and Blaina Local Board was held at the boards offices.
 Those present were as follows – Mr J. P. D. Williams (Chairman); Mr Edwin Griffiths; Mr Rosser Rosser; Mr William Rees; Mr G. R. Harris; Dr H. C. Bevan (Medical Officer); Mr J. A. Shepard (Clerk) and Mr G. Stevens (Surveyor): At this meeting there was a report on the fire that had broken out at the Blaina Tin Works and was extinguished by the Volunteer Fire Brigade.
-The Brigade’s expenses were £3 8s, though an half of an hour was lost by the Fire Brigade at the commencement of the fire owing to a defective hooter.
-Mr G. R. Harris stated that the cost should not have to be put on the Local Board and should be paid by the Tin Works Company.
+The brigade’s expenses were £3.
+8s. od. though an half of an hour was lost by the fire brigade at the commencement of the fire owing to a defective hooter.
+Mr G. R. Harris stated that the cost should not have to be put on the local board and should be paid by the Tin Works Company.

-The Surveyor Mr G. Stevens said he had received a cheque for the £3 10s from the Tin Works Company but had distributed it amongst the members of the Fire Brigade.
+The Surveyor Mr G. Stevens said he had received a cheque for the £3.
+10s.
+0d. from the Tin Works Company but had distributed it amongst the members of the fire brigade.
 Mr Buddicom explained it was a free gift to the men.
-Mr G. R. Harris wanted to know if the men had a claim on the money as they were getting paid for their services by the Local Board.
-Mr Griffiths later said that the money amounted to 5s per man and was scandalous considering men could have been found to extinguish the fire as a neighbourly act.
+Mr G. R. Harris wanted to know if the men had a claim on the money as they were getting paid for their services by the local board.
+Mr Griffiths later said that the money amounted to 5s. per man and was scandalous considering men could have been found to extinguish the fire as a neighbourly act.

-At the same meeting a Committee was set up to deal with the Fire Brigade Regulations and to deal with the alarm questions.
-The names of the Committee men were as follows – Mr John Dakers (Chairman); Mr G. R. Harris; Mr W. Parry (Contractor); Mr W. Rees; Mr E. Griffiths; Mr R. Rosser and Mr G. Bennett.
-At this time, the Local Board were purchasing 2 “Sirenetle” alarms at the cost of £20.
+At the same meeting a committee was set up to deal with the fire brigade regulations and to deal with the alarm questions.
+The names of the committee men were as follows – Mr John Dakers (Chairman); Mr G. R. Harris; Mr W. Parry (Contractor); Mr W. Rees; Mr E. Griffiths; Mr R. Rosser and Mr G. Bennett.
+At this time, the local board were purchasing two “Sirenetle” alarms at the cost of £20.

-On Thursday 23rd July 1891, at a meeting of the Nantyglo and Blaina Local Board the question of the payment of £3 10s to the members of the Fire Brigade was again raised.
-Mr Buddicom stated he had given the money as a gift and it had nothing to do with the Local Board, Mr Allen moved the money go to the men of the Fire Brigade, Mr Bennett seconded and it was carried.
-The Chairman Mr John Dakers said there had been no rules in connection with the Fire Brigade and asked the Surveyor to approach the Ebbw Vale Brigade to for a copy of their Rules and Regulation and to copy a draft for the next meeting.
+On Thursday 23rd July 1891, at a meeting of the Nantyglo and Blaina Local Board the question of the payment of £3.
+10s.
+0d. to the members of the fire brigade was again raised.
+Mr Buddicom stated he had given the money as a gift and it had nothing to do with the local board, Mr Allen moved the money go to the men of the fire brigade, Mr Bennett seconded and it was carried.
+The Chairman Mr John Dakers said there had been no rules in connection with the fire brigade and asked the surveyor to approach the Ebbw Vale Brigade to ask for a copy of their rules and regulations and to copy a draft for the next meeting.

-On Wednesday 1st August 1894, Mr George Stevens, Captain of the Blaina Fire Brigade and Local Board Surveyor left Blaina to become the Surveyor for the Abercarn District Local Board.
-He resigned his post as Captain of the Fire Brigade though he later helped the Abercarn District Local Board in the formation of their own Fire Brigade and eventually became their Brigades Captain with Mr Howe as Lieutenant.
+On Wednesday 1st August 1894, Mr George Stevens, Captain of the Blaina Volunteer Fire Brigade and Blaina Local Board Surveyor left Blaina to become the surveyor for the Abercarn District Local Board.
+He resigned his post as captain of the fire brigade though he later helped the Abercarn District Local Board in the formation of their own fire brigade and eventually became their brigades captain with Mr Howe as lieutenant.

 The Fire Brigade Members Grievances.

-Also at this same meeting the Chairman of the Fire Brigade Committee Mr Gregson, presented a report on the Fire Brigade.
-He said members of the Brigade had been interviewed – Mr Elias Cording stated they were dissatisfied with the Drill pay and thought it was not enough.
-Mr Cording suggested 2 Guineas per annum, the same as the Tredegar Brigade should be paid and that it should be paid if they drill or not.
-He also said that they should get 2s per drill which should be held 12 monthly, with drills in arrears being paid for.
+Also at this same meeting Chairman Mr Gregson, of the Fire Brigade Committee presented a report on the fire brigade.
+He said members of the brigade had been interviewed – Mr Elias Cording stated they were dissatisfied with the drill pay and thought it was not enough.
+Mr Cording suggested 2 guineas per annum, the same as the Tredegar Fire Brigade should be paid and that it should be paid if they drill or not.
+He also said that they should get 2s. per drill which should be held 12 monthly, with drills in arrears being paid for.